Copy Pipes

 If you remove a Copy Pipe from your Workspace, the schedule will automatically stop and no more copies will be executed.

-Note that all schedules are executed in the UTC timezone.
-If you are configuring a schedule that runs at a specific time, be careful to consider that you will need to convert the desired time from your local timezone into UTC.
+All schedules run in the UTC time zone.
+If you are configuring a schedule that runs at a specific time, you might need to convert the desired time from your local time zone into UTC.

 On-demand